 Considering all these aspects yields the following multi-objective optimization problem:

-where $[\cdot]_{\setI}$ denotes the selection operator on the set $\setI$, whereby $\setI$ denotes the set of all ''turned on'' features.\footnote{The selection operator returns a vector whereby it only selects a subset of indices from the original vector as specified in the set $\setI$.} $\setI$ is defined as follows:
+where $[\cdot]_{\setI}$ denotes the selection operator on the set $\setI$, whereby $\setI$ denotes the set of all ``turned on'' features.\footnote{The selection operator returns a vector whereby it only selects a subset of indices from the original vector as specified in the set $\setI$.} $\setI$ is defined as follows:

-where $\epsilon\in\RN_{+}$ denotes a tolerance threshold at which we consider a feature ''to be turned on'' - e.g. a strict choice would be $\epsilon=0$.
+where $\epsilon\in\RN_{+}$ denotes a tolerance threshold at which we consider a feature ``to be turned on'' - e.g. a strict choice would be $\epsilon=0$.

-Because the optimization problem \refeq{eq:pertinentpositive:modelling} is ''notoriously difficult'' and highly non-convex - in particular, \refeq{eq:pertinentpositive:modelling:closeness} and \refeq{eq:pertinentpositive:modelling:sparsity} are in parts ''contradictory'' -, we propose a relaxation in the subsequent section.
+The optimization problem \refeq{eq:pertinentpositive:modelling} is difficult, since it is highly non-convex, it contains a discrete variable, and the two objectives \refeq{eq:pertinentpositive:modelling:closeness} and \refeq{eq:pertinentpositive:modelling:sparsity} are in parts contradictory.
+Therefore, we propose a relaxation in the subsequent section.
 This relaxation allows us to efficiently compute pertinent positives of many standard ML models (we will turn this relaxation into a convex relaxation for many standard ML models) - we empirically evaluate our proposed relaxation in the experiments (see section~\ref{sec:pp:experiments}).